sonnienguyen/sonnie-nguyen-portfolio/about.md

 permalink: /about/
 ---

-Sonnie Nguyen is a photographer from Melbourne, Australia.
+Learn to read, write and code.
+Sonnie Nguyen is a web devloper and photographer from Melbourne, Australia.

 ### Contact me